Alps709/Minecraft-Unity/README.md

 I originally made this a few months ago but didn't use github to save it before moving PC's.
 So this is a second iteration over the project.

+(This project is currently on hold while I complete school work.)